mistweaverco/zana-client/README.md

 <p></p>

-Zana GUI 🕹️.
-Zana 📦 aims to be like Mason.nvim 🧱, but maintained by the community 🌈.
+Zana 📦 aims to be like Mason.nvim 🧱,
+but with the goal of supporting 🌈 not only Neovim, but rather any other editor 🫶.

 Zana is swahili for "tools" or "tooling".